Perth triple homicide: Teen charged related to 'Kiwi' family

-The teenager charged with murdering three family members he is believed to be related to in Perth, has been named as Teancum Vernon Petersen-Crofts.
+The Perth teenager charged with murdering three members of the same family has been named as Teancum Vernon Petersen-Crofts.

 The 19-year-old who accused of murdering a mother and two of her children appeared to have a psychotic episode in a Perth court.